Our 5 Best Wireless Gaming Mice in 2020 & 2021 – #1 Wireless Gaming Mouse

 Also, once you've figured out which mouse you want, eliminate cable drag (unless you go wireless) with an effective mouse bungee.

-Lastly, if you are looking for a budget wireless gaming mouse pick, then the Logitech G305 is the best of the best.
-It's definitely not for those who prefer large mice as it is a small mouse, but very affordable and packed with the HERO sensor.
+Lastly, if you are looking for a budget wireless gaming mouse, then the Logitech G305 is the best of the best.
+It's definitely not for those who prefer large mice, but it's very affordable and features the highly regarded HERO sensor.